 The following website supplies good points on the subject (particularly the last paragraph): Pigeons and disease

-After you have the pigeon in a secure box and put it in a quiet place, contact your local animal rescue centre or wildlife hospital and ask if they can help.
+After you have the pigeon in a secure box and put it in a warm, safe place (not outside!), contact your local animal rescue centre or wildlife hospital and ask if they can help.
 Unfortunately, some places do not treat pigeons (since they may consider them as pests) so you need to find a pigeon friendly rescue centre.
 The best place to find your local rescue centre is to search for it on the internet or look in a phone book.
 Your local vet or pet shop may also know of an animal rescue centre in the area.

 You can take the rescued pigeon to a veterinary surgery, however, many will simply euthanise the bird unless you are willing to pay for its treatment and care.
 Ask before handing the pigeon over.
 Some veterinary surgeries will transfer the pigeon to a wildlife rescue centre.